 What are my other choices if I decide not to take part in this study?

-- You may choose to have the usual approach described above - You may choose to take part in a different research study, if one is available - You may choose not to be treated for cancer - You may choose not to be treated for cancer, but to receive comfort care to help relieve your symptoms
+- You may choose to have the usual approach described above - You may choose to take part in a different research study, if one is available

 What will happen if I decide to take part in this study?